PRE-PRIMARY (18 MONTH – 3-YEAR-OLD PROGRAM)

-Taylor Bumgarner graduated from Appalachian State University in 2017 with a degree in Psychology.
-She spent a year teaching in a traditional day care in Raleigh before moving back to the high country.
-She learned a bit about Montessori in her psychology course work and is very eager to learn more.
-She loves working with the toddlers as they learn and grow so much every day!
+Taylor Dillard graduated from Appalachian State University in 2017 with a degree in Psychology and a Human Services concentration.
+She spent a year teaching in a traditional five star preschool in Raleigh before moving back to the high country.
+After starting as one of the assistants in Pre Primary, she fell in love with the Montessori philosophy and knew this was where her heart belonged.
+She is so excited to be joining us as the lead teacher this year!
+She is currently completing training through the Center for Montessori Teacher Education in Huntersville, NC to receive her Infant/Toddler Montessori certification.
+She is so excited to be back this school year, she loves working with the toddlers as they learn and grow so much every day!

 PRIMARY EAST (3-6 YEARS)